 One Day in Paris

-By focusing on a few key attractions, families can make the most of their limited time and get a sense of the unique character and charm of each city.
+By focusing on a few key attractions, families can make the most of their limited time and get a sense of each city’s unique character and charm.

 Day Trips from Paris vs. London